sethaj/mlibdocs/ruby-testing.md

 end
 ~~~

-Additionally, you’ll probably want to add Capybara (for adding web interaction and natural language to your tests):
+Additionally, you'll probably want to add Capybara (for adding web interaction and natural language to your tests):

 ~~~ ruby
 group :test do